 I am available on evenings and Saturdays.
 As a contract web developer at the Federal Aviation Administration, I am usually not available during normal business hours.

 My preferred method of communication is email, as it provides a record of correspondence.

 Tasks from clients are completed in the order in which they are received.
 When sending tasks, it is always helpful to include a link to the page/section needing attention.

 Timekeeping and invoicing

-Time is kept in small increments, with a 15-minute minimum for any task or group of tasks.
-I stand behind my work; any mistakes will be corrected at no charge.
+Time is kept in small increments, with a 15-minute minimum.
+I have a reputation for fast turnaround times and I stand behind my work; any mistakes will be corrected at no charge.